zespinosa/smartcarAPI/SmartCarEdits/README.md

 ```
 POST /vehicles/:id/engine
 Content-Type: application/json
+{
+  "action": "START|STOP"
+}
 ```
 ### Response
 ```
 {
-  "action": "START|STOP"
+  "status": "success|error"
 }
 ```

 # Error Codes
 ### 200 Successful API call
-Expect correct response as specified under Example Usage
+Expect the correct response as specified under Example Usage
 ### 400 GMI Error
-This happens when we are unable to access the GMI API, and may be a result of the GMI server being down or poor internet connectivity.
+This happens when we are unable to access the GMI API and may be a result of the GMI server being down or poor internet connection.
 ### 404 Bad Request
 Check that your request follows the specifications under Example Usage